cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

    standardization in processes and technologies, such as those pioneered by Ralph Parker, improves library operations and supports automation.
-2. **Identify key systems for managing electronic resources**: Explore the various systems used for electronic resource management (ERM) and how they facilitate standardization and efficiency in library workflows.
+2. **Identify key systems for managing electronic resources**: Explore the systems used for electronic resource management (ERM) and how they facilitate standardization and efficiency in library workflows.
 3. **Explain the historical context of library automation**: Relate historical advancements in library automation, such as the use of punched cards, to